The Stavros Niarchos Foundation Cultural Centre (SNFCC) in Athens is a must-see, during your next Athens visit.

 The implementation of the cultural center was designed and lead by Italian born world-renowned architect Renzo Piano & his team.
 In Athens, Renzo Piano managed to create a building that is not only integrated in its surroundings, but also has an inspiring effect on the whole area.
 The focus on green areas, water and the use of glass, resulted in a building that gives the city of Athens the fresh lung that it needed.
 Also, the 100 x 100 roof, called the „flying carpet“ by Renzo Piano, is covered by a hectare of photovoltaic panels that generate 2.5 megawatts to power the building.

-Considering the current economic situation of Greece it is of great importance to also see the economic value of this project : 6.000 people were employed in its construction, 2.300 permanent positions are expected to be created, while 32.000 visitors can be hosted in its indoor and outdoor facilities at the same time.
+Considering the difficult economic situation of Greece for years, it is of great importance to also see the economic value of this project : 6.000 people were employed in its construction, 2.300 permanent positions are expected to be created, while 32.000 visitors can be hosted in its indoor and outdoor facilities at the same time.
 The operation of the SNFCC is expected to generate over €140 million per year.

 Donation to the Greek State